opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration00.md

 **Appendix A Correspondence with Oracle Databases**

-Explains the correspondence between PostgreSQL and Oracle databases.
+Explains the correspondence between OpenGauss and Oracle databases.

 **Version**